pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

 ```

 Note the `id-token: write` permission: you **must** provide this permission
-at either the job or workflow level.
+at either the job level (**strongly recommended**) or workflow level
+(**discouraged**).
 Without it, the publishing action
 won't have sufficient permissions to identify itself to PyPI.

-Using the
+!!! note

-permission at the job level is **strongly** encouraged, as it reduces
+    Using the permission at the job level is **strongly** encouraged, as
-unnecessary credential exposure.
+    it reduces unnecessary credential exposure.

 ### Publishing to indices other than PyPI
 The `gh-action-pypi-publish` action also supports OIDC publishing with